-The cold water line to and the tempered water and hot water lines from the water heater must be insulated in accordance with the requirements of AS/NZS 3500.4.
+The cold water line to and the hot water lines from the water heater must be insulated in accordance with the requirements of AS/NZS 3500.4.
 The insulation must be weatherproof and UV resistant if exposed.

 The full length of the solar hot and solar cold pipes between the solar storage tank and the solar collectors MUST BE insulated.
-Refer to "Warning: Plumber Be Aware" on page 37.
+Refer to "Warning: Plumber Be Aware" on page 35.